5 Beginner Runner’s Frustrations And How To Overcome Them

 I know exactly why each of those injuries happened.
 I now know how I personally caused them, they didn’t just happen out of the blue.

 I had as many warning signs sent by my own body as I wanted, and I ignored them all.
-Each injury could have developed into more serious problems that could have stopped me from running for a while, or even altogether.
+Each running injury could have developed into more serious problems that could have stopped me from running for a while, or even altogether.
 To say that I would have been ‘frustrated’ would be an understatement.

 And yet, like a master craftsman I created them all to perfection, one after another.